Multi-Role Login and Authentication in Laravel 10

 Step 8 - Update the following

-Open user.php and add these small methods that will be used to verify if the user has specific position or roles.
+Open user.php and add these small methods that will be used to verify if the user has a specific position or roles.

 public function authorizeRoles($roles) {